oscdev-io/birdplan/README.md

 The `redistribute` key contains a dictionary of the redistributable routes to be exported to OSPF.

-`connected` routes are kernel device routes for the interfaces.
+`connected` makes no sense to be used.
 OSPF stub routes are used to add interfaces not part of the OSPF communication network.
 OSPF by default exports all connected routes as OSPF internal routes.
-So this option makes no sense.

 `kernel` routes are those statically added to the kernel.